Using PowerShell Scripts with the Box CLI

 #Set Employee List CSV Path $EmployeeList = "./Employees_1.csv"

-Folder_Structure.json file represents the folder structure you want to create.
+Folder_Structure.json file contains the folder structure you want to create.

 Market Research and a